MicrosoftDocs/Advertising-docs/BingAds/bingads-11/guides/handle-service-errors-exceptions.md

 ```

 #### <a name="java-troubleshooting-fiddler"></a>Fiddler Options
-When it is because the SOAP elements are invalid, out of order, or you specified the wrong credentials.
-To verify both cases, you should capture the request SOAP envelope.
-You can [contact support](http://go.microsoft.com/fwlink/?LinkId=517018) or compare your capture to the corresponding SOAP example documented for each service operation.
 You can follow these steps to capture the SOAP envelopes from a Java application using a third-party tool such as [Fiddler](http://fiddler2.com/get-fiddler).

 1. After installing Fiddler, export the Fiddler certificate from the root certificate store.
 Click **Tools** &gt; **Fiddler Options**.
 Select the **HTTPS** tab, and click the **Decrypt HTTPS traffic** check box.
 Click **OK**, and then follow the prompts to export the Fiddler certificate.